medic/medic-import/docs/migrations.md

 Commands:

-  help  Print this usage information.
+  help  Print this information.

-  run   Run or execute a migration package, requires a `directory` parameter
+  run <path>

-        to the migration package.
+    Run or execute a migration package.
+Requires a `path` parameter to the migration package.

     Basic steps of running a migration are:

-          1) Install a ddoc and view on the medic database
+      1) Install a ddoc and view on a database
       2) Backup the view data including docs
       3) Execute and save results from a script that updates the data
       4) Test to make sure view is empty, this means bad data was fixed
       5) Delete the migration ddoc

 Environment Variables: